eric-d-knowles/vscode-greene/doc.md

     **Note:** You can either edit your SSH configuration file through your local operating system (e.g., macOS or Windows) or through the Terminal.
 If you wish to edit `~/.ssh/config` in the Terminal using `vim` or `nano` (or another editor), be sure to open a _new Terminal window_.
 This file lives on your local machine and you won’t be able to find it through the compute node window opened in the last step.

-6. **Launch a Jupyter Lab Server Within a Containerized Conda Environment**
+6. **Launch a JupyterLab Server Within a Containerized Conda Environment**

-    This step launches your Conda environment inside a Singularity container and starts an Jupyter Lab server there.
-The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts a Jupyter Lab server.
+    This step launches your Conda environment inside a Singularity container and starts an JupyterLab server there.
+The command below mounts your writable overlay, activates the specified Conda environment inside the container, and starts a JupyterLab server.
 The Jupyter server acts as a bridge between VS Code and the remote Python kernel running inside the Singularity container.

     Update the configuration variables to reflect your own file paths and environment name, then paste and run the code in the compute node you were dropped into in the last step.